-- the objective of optimisation ;
+The objectives of the optimisation ;

-- the customer promise ;
+Your customer promise ;

-- logistics constraints regarding your business ;
+The logistics constraints regarding your business ;

-- the expected optimisation duration.
+The expected optimisation duration.

 Thus, you must define your needs beforehand to ensure the software is designed to your business.

-Think about the optimum expected
+Define the optimum expected

 First, it is necessary to ensure that the optimisation meet your needs and the expected operational performance.
 For exemple, some companies want to minimize miles travelled regardless of the number of field workers or vehicles used.
 Other businesses want to maximize the number of visits per route.

 The most widespread objective of route optimisation is to maximize the number of orders completed, minimize the number of field workers or vehicles used and the miles travelled by the fleet.
 This feature is designed to satisfy most of uses.
 In addition, priorities can be added.
 Experts in optimisation can guide you in a few questions.